-Sec.~\ref{introduction} introduces some major controversies between graph embedding-based recommendation and conventional recommendation.
-To invite more participation of researchers, particularly that from interdisciplinary fields, into the discussion of these controversies, Sec.~\ref{recommender_systems} devotes to an all-around perspective of recommender systems for newcomers, as well as illustrates the rationale behind conventional recommendation.
-Sec.~\ref{graph_embedding_and_RS} illustrates graph embedding techniques and the rationale for the recommendation based on these techniques, preparing for Secs. \ref{BiGE}, \ref{GGE}, and \ref{KGBE}.
-Sec.~\ref{pipeline} proposes a general design pipeline of graph embedding-based recommendation.
-At the end of this section, the notations used in this article are unified in Tab.~\ref{Notation}.
+After introducing several major controversies between graph embedding-based recommendation and conventional recommendation in Sec.~\ref{introduction}, in this section Sec.~\ref{recommender_systems} devotes to an all-around perspective of recommender systems and illuminates the rationale behind conventional recommendation.
+Then, Sec.~\ref{graph_embedding_and_RS} illustrates what is graph embedding as well as what is the rationale for it to be applied in recommendation, preparing for Secs. \ref{BiGE}, \ref{GGE} and \ref{KGBE}.
+Following that, Sec.~\ref{pipeline} proposes a general design pipeline of graph embedding-based recommendation.
+Finally, the notations used in this article are presented in Tab.~\ref{Notation} at the end of this section.